Last updated: 26 Jan 2021

 fig update or

-fig docs) we send a ping.
+fig source) we send a ping to Fig's servers.
 The CLI is an important part of the Fig app.
-If
+If commands like

 Sometimes developers use the Terminal 100+ times a day.
 Other times they don't use it at all.
 If somone uses Fig 50 times one day but 0 times the next day, is it because they turned off Fig or because they didn't use a Terminal?
-Knowing this without being instrusive will help us make better product decisions.
+Having a high level picture of this without being instrusive will help us make better product decisions.

-Fig sends a ping for basic app events like login, quit, and turning autocomplete on/off.
+Fig sends a ping for basic app events like login, quit, onboarding completion, and turning autocomplete on/off.

 Other than what is mentioned above, Fig never sends data from your Terminal or device to its servers unless you specifically opt into it.

 Our aim with de-anonymising telemetry during our private beta is to work more closely with our users.
 When we say closely, we actually want to personally get to know our first 1,000 users.
 We see de-anonymity as a two way street: if you are willing to try our product and let us know who you are, you should 1. know who we are and 2. have a say in shaping our product and vision.

 Fig is still early.
 Making product decisions in the early days with minimal users and minimal data is very hard.
 Rather than track every single event and never speak to you, we are asking to see high level metrics about your usage of Fig. We may then send you an email asking for some more information e.g. if there is a bug, we would love to know what happened, if everything is okay, and what steps we could take to reproduce it.